coopiteasy/cie-custom/provelo_custom/readme/DESCRIPTION.rst

 * allow setting activity from draft to done if invoiced resources (but warn)
 * default invoice payment term to immediate payment
 * automatic validation of invoices
-* add default values on available holidays report
+* leave analysis views lands on pivot rather than graph
 * location search  filters
 * make payments view accessible for 'billing' group
 * customize holiday, timesheet and res_partner views